 The guilty knew their names.
 The fear laid hot in their chests.
 The dreadful self-doubt seeped into their veins, shaping the contours of their existence.

 In the eerie moments [when white authority] pranced past, heels clicking and soles clamping, they [black girls] collectively understood that their presence was a legitimate source of contempt in the corridor.
 Theirs was to break, bleed, collapse, hide deeply, silently-quietly into the layered brown bricks.
-After all, the only piece of their history linking them to this institution was the backs of black men bent & breaking to cement buildings for the sheltering of white bodies.
+After all, the only piece of their history linking them to this institution were the bent backs of black men who broke building schools for white bodies.
 No imbrications or representative images of her on the walls, on the frames or on the achievement boards.
-Hers was to break, bleed, collapse, hide deeply, silently-quietly, to fall, thin, flat to the floor.
-There she could trace herself, find a representation of herself on the backs and bones of black women who broke, wiping floors, dusting wooden corners and sprucing window seals.
+Hers was to break, bleed, collapse, hide, flattened to the floor.
+There she could trace herself, her representation was among the black women wiping the floors, dusting wooden corners and sprucing window seals.

 In the eerie moments, when she wished she could slickly disappear, she tensed her knees, hoping this simple act would deflect any attention that could catch the safety pin that held the bubbling fold on her school dress.
 She stood, motionless worried that nothing of hers was right enough or in place.
 The edges of her hair, the length of her dress, the size of her blazer, the flatness of her noise.
 She’d mask her fear, square her shoulders then bend her back a’lil so her uniform looked longer from the back.

 As a young girl, she learned to walk composed through the double doors, into the assembly hall.
 Still, well-behaved into those precinct walls.
 She would seal her fears with a hymn.
 Believe she belongs when she cheerfully sang the school song.